ATI, DeLoG and Norad launch webinar series on subnational DRM for sustainable development

 Participating stakeholders will have the chance to exchange on opportunities, challenges, good practices and lessons learned linked to supporting LGs in their efforts to raise revenues for financing key services and goods.
 At the same time, the webinar series will serve as a forum to identify common ground to build upon a debate around the potential of local taxes for development and ways to enhance development cooperation.

-Additional information will be forthcoming.
+Additional information can be found here.
 In case of questions, please contact firstname.lastname@example.org.